-Note: The clic__i pins are ignored in basic mode and should be tied to 0.
+Note: The clic__i pins are ignored in CLINT mode and should be tied to 0.

-16.1.2 Interrupts
+16.3.2 Interrupts

 The irq_i[31:0] interrupts are controlled via the mstatus, mie and mip CSRs.
-CV32E40S uses the upper 16 bits of mie and mip for custom interrupts (irq_i[31:16]), which reflects an intended custom extension in the RISC-V basic (a.k.a.
-CLINT) interrupt architecture.
+CV32E40S uses the upper 16 bits of mie and mip for custom interrupts (irq_i[31:16]), which reflects an intended custom extension in the RISC-V CLINT mode interrupt architecture.
 After reset, all interrupts, except for NMIs, are disabled.
 To enable any of the irq_i[31:0] interrupts, both the global interrupt enable (MIE) bit in the mstatus CSR and the corresponding individual interrupt enable bit in the mie CSR need to be set.
 For more information, see the Control and Status Registers documentation.